Skip to main content

 • Check your internet connection

-• Try an alternative peer URL
+• Verify the peer is online; try an alternative peer URL

 • Check firewall settings